 This guide walks you through using aadvanced request routing to the all-in-one-demo application.
 Review the Quickstart before getting started.
 This guide starts after the incremental release example, in order to show what other release routing capabilities are possible with tbnproxy deployed.
 The all-in-one-demo client and server should now be running in your enviroment.

-Let’s test our yellow dev version before we release it to customers. tbnproxy allows you to route to service instances based on headers set in the request.
-Navigate to app.turbinelabs.io, log in and select the zone you’re working with (all-in-one-demo by default).
-Click "Settings" -> "Edit Routes", and select all-in-one-demo:80/api from the top left dropdown.
-You should see the following screen
+Let’s test our green version before we release it to customers. tbnproxy allows you to route to service instances based on headers set in the request.
+Navigate to app.turbinelabs.io, log in and select the zone you’re working with (testbed by default).
+Click the "Release Groups" tab below the top-line charts, then click the pencil icon in the "all-in-one-server" row.
+This will take you to the Release Group editor.

 This tells the proxy to look for a header called